timlawrenz/glowing-tribble/docs/roadmap.md

         *   Visual inspection of the low-resolution outputs shows coherent "blobs" that correctly correspond to the general structure of a face (e.g., eye sockets, nose bridge).
     *   **Outcome:** A partially trained generator capable of producing structured, low-resolution face-like images.
 This validates the core hypothesis that DINO embeddings can replace a traditional GAN discriminator for guidance.

-*   **Milestone 3: Full-Resolution Generation and Visual Coherence**
+*   **Milestone 3: Target Resolution Generation (256x256) and Visual Coherence**
-    *   **Objective:** To scale the generator to the full 256x256 resolution and verify that it can produce visually coherent, recognizable human faces.
+    *   **Objective:** To scale the generator to the target 256x256 resolution and introduce a GAN discriminator to enforce photorealism, addressing the color-agnostic nature of the DINO-only loss.
     *   **Acceptance Criteria:**
         *   The progressive generator is fully implemented with all upscaling blocks to 256x256.
         *   The model is trained to produce full-resolution images that are visually inspected for quality.
         *   Generated images consistently show plausible human faces with correct anatomical features (two eyes, nose, mouth, etc.).
         *   Latent space interpolation between two random points produces a smooth, continuous transition between faces, proving the model has learned a meaningful representation.
-    *   **Outcome:** A trained generator that produces 256x256 pixel images of human faces, validating the viability of the progressive, DINO-guided approach for creating detailed images.
+    *   **Outcome:** A trained generator that produces photorealistic 256x256 pixel images of human faces, validating the hybrid DINO-guided + GAN approach.

 *   **Milestone 4: Initial Text-Conditioning with CLIP**
     *   **Objective:** To implement basic text-based control over the generated images, proving the model's architecture can be conditioned.